dafatskin/CCA-Allocation/README.md

 1. The first part is in "file names".
 It will be in the format: unallocated:(FileName).
 Change the (FileName) to the name of your excel sheet.
+E.g if your excel sheet is named: "an excel sheet", it would look like this: unallocated:an_excel_sheet

 2. The second part is in "data formats".
 It consists of multiple elements in the format:
 (TabName):(Top Left-most cell)-(Bottom Right-most cell)-(Name of Header for Student ID)